readux/readux.github.io/docs/index.md

 Readux aims to simplify state management by encouraging all state to be managed by a *store* which holds a single entity, which we call the *model*.

 The only way to update the model is to dispatch actions against the store.
-An action is merely a keyword (e.g. `:ADD-TODO`) and some (optional) data.
+An action is merely a keyword (e.g. `:add-todo`) and some (optional) data.
 The point is for the dispatched actions to describe *what happened* and have the store contain the logic dictating what to do in response to those actions.
 This way, we hope to encourage the separation of application logic from the presentation.